rocicorp/replicache/README.md

 ## Pokes

 TODO: There should someday be some way for Customer Server to poke Replicache Server and/or client to tell it to sync.
+TODO: We should also consider whether there are any advantages to making this whole thing socket-based.
+I'm not sure given interaction with background sync on mobile devices.
+It feels like simplicity wins to me, but not sure.

 # Images and Other Blobs